CarlitosDroid/android-exercises-resolution/README.md

 This sample project shows the resolution of 4 exercises in Android.
 Let's see some best practices and how to solve them.

 ## Enhancements for the exercises
-I could have made a better solution because eveything always has a improvement, but don't get impatient, little by little :3
+I could have made a better solution because eveything always has a improvement.
+Sometimes there are variables like the time, and time is gold.
+Don't get impatient little by little :3.
+Happy coding!

 Go to Exercises:
 # [First Exercise][1]